-- know Wegener’s original evidence for “continental drift”
+- explain Wegener’s original evidence for “continental drift”

-- understand how paleomagnetic evidence supports the theory of plate movement
+- explain how paleomagnetic evidence supports the theory of plate movement

-- understand mantle convection – the process that moves plates around
+- explain mantle convection – the process that moves plates around

-- know the different ways that tectonic plates can interact with each other, and the various geological features that result from these interactions.
+- identify the different ways that tectonic plates can interact with each other, and the various geological features that result from these interactions.

-- know the differences between passive and active continental margins
+- describe the differences between passive and active continental margins

-- be able to define geological features such as seamounts, guyots, hot spots
+- define geological features such as seamounts, guyots, and hot spots

-- understand why some island systems such as Hawaii are formed in chains
+- explain why some island systems such as Hawaii are formed in chains

-- understand how coral reefs evolve from fringing reefs to atolls
+- explain how coral reefs evolve from fringing reefs to atolls

-- understand the processes behind the formation of hydrothermal vents
+- explain the processes behind the formation of hydrothermal vents

 In the previous chapter we learned about the as the solid outer layer of Earth.
 But the crust is not a single, solid piece; instead, it is broken up into about a dozen major that constantly move past each other, reshaping the surface of the Earth through the process of .
 Plate tectonics is a model that explains the origins of continents and oceans, folded rocks and mountain ranges, earthquakes and volcanoes, and .
 Plate tectonics was first proposed just over 100 years ago, but did not become an accepted part of geology until about 50 years ago.
 It took 50 years for this theory to become accepted for a few reasons.
 First, it was a true revolution in thinking about Earth, which was difficult for many established geologists.
 Second, there was a political gulf between the main proponent of the theory Alfred Wegener (from Germany) and the geological establishment of the day, which was mostly centered in Britain and the United States.
 Third, the evidence and understanding of Earth that would have supported plate tectonic theory simply didn’t exist until the middle of the 20th century.
 This chapter will examine the evidence for plate tectonics and the mechanism by which it works.
 Following this, we will discuss the consequences of plate motion and the various geological features that can be explained through this revolutionary idea.